-Axis Bank has 20 airline and hotel transfer partners, as well as card-specific annual transfer limits.
-The lineup continues to evolve, with recent additions like The Postcard Hotel.
+Axis Bank has 23 airline and hotel transfer partners, as well as card-specific annual transfer limits.
+The lineup continues to be updated, with recent additions like Indigo Blu Chip and The Postcard Hotel, and the removal of the popular partner Qatar & Accor Hotels.
 Below is the complete breakdown of Axis Bank transfer partners, transfer ratio groupings, and annual limits, so you know exactly how (and where) to move your points in 2026.

 Axis Bank Transfer Partners Grouping

-Axis splits partners into Group A and Group B. Each group has its own annual cap, so you can transfer up to the limit in both groups every year.
+Axis splits partners into Group A and Group B. Each group has its own annual cap, so you can transfer up to the limit in both groups.

 | Group A | Group B |